 Thinking about locing your hair?
 Good choice.
 While there are many ways to loc your hair, freeform dreads can give you the authentic look you always dreamed about.

-Freeform dreads, also known as freedom or freestyle dreads, are a great low maintenance option that can easily be taken care of at home.
+Freeform dreads, also known as freedom or freestyle dreads, are a great low-maintenance option that can easily be taken care of at home.
 They allow women to embrace their natural hair texture without having to deal with heavy products or common styling tools like combs and brushes.
-Best of all, freeform dreads allow you to practically roll out of bed without styling before you head out the door.
-Yes – that means the messier, the better!

 Everything You Need to Know About Freeform Dreads